 1. Visit off-season:

-If planning to visit Athens during warm months, April, May, the second half of September or the beginning of October is a perfect time.
+If you are planning to visit Athens during warm months, April, May, the second half of September or the beginning of October is perfect.

 The weather is still going to be nice and warm and indeed less crowded.

 You won't be able to add to your itinerary any island, unfortunately.
-I mean, you can, but Greek islands are empty during the winter season, most of the hotels and restaurants are closed, the temperature is cold, and the seawater is too cold to swim in it.
+You can, but Greek islands are empty during the winter season, most of the hotels and restaurants are closed, the temperature is cold, and the seawater is too cold to swim in.

 2. Book everything a lot in advance:

-Athens is a top-rated destination, and the cheapest and best accommodations always get booked faster, so plan and save some money.
+Athens is a top-rated destination, and the cheapest and best accommodations in Athens always get booked faster, so plan and save some money.

 3. Book just a room instead of a hotel with breakfast included:

-If you are looking to save some money, booking just a room could be a great option.
-Most of the hotels charge around 10 euros per person per night just for the breakfast.
+If you want to save money, booking a room without breakfast could be a great option.
+Most of the hotels charge around 10 euros per person per night just for a simple breakfast.

 In case you love continental breakfast, this could be a great option for you (and also to get from the buffet one or two sandwiches to carry with you to eat at lunch).

-Check out my article "20 delicious sweets you have to try in Greece" to have a better idea of what you will find in Greek bakeries.
+Check out my article "20 delicious sweets you have to try in Greece" to better understand what you will find in Greek bakeries.